Skip to content

 To customize specific polygons inside a loaded mesh, use:

-• Vanilla: load with loadMesh, then manually create <poly-polygon> elements in a loop.
+• Vanilla: load with loadMesh, then add one mesh handle per polygon.
 You stay in full control of which polygons get special handling.

 • React: the <PolyMesh> render-prop child.